 Spicy Salmon with Mango Salsa and Coconut Rice

 - 2 (4 oz) skinless, salmon filets, vacuum-sealed

 - 1 ripe mango, peeled, pitted, and cut into ¼” pieces

 - 1 large shallot, finely chopped

 - 2 tsp chili powder

 - ¼ cup coconut milk

-1) Place salmon in a Suvie pan, cover with water, and insert into the top right zone of your Suvie.
-Place jasmine rice in a starch pan and insert into your Suvie.
-Fill reservoir, input settings, and cook now or schedule.
+1) Place salmon in a Suvie pan, cover with water, and place in the bottom zone of Suvie.
+Input settings, and cook now or schedule.

-2) While the fish cooks, prepare the salsa.
+3) While the fish cooks, prepare the salsa.
 Zest lime and set aside.
-In a medium bowl, stir together the mango, shallot, juice from half the lime, and half the chopped cilantro.
+In a medium bowl, stir together mango, shallot, juice from half the lime, and half the chopped cilantro.
 Season to taste with salt and set aside until ready to serve.

 Nutritional Information per serving (2 servings per recipe): Calories 570, Total Fat 17g, Total Carbohydrates 93g, Total Sodium 660mg, Total Protein 31g